Mobile Learning Week 2018

 The conference, consisting of four related sub-events, will facilitate actions to:

-- Close inequalities and gender divides in digital skills; and
+- Closing inequalities and gender divides; and

 The sub-themes and sub-events of the conference are explained in detail in the concept note.
 Overall, Mobile Learning Week 2018 will provide a platform to share exemplary practices in mobile learning, with a specific focus on blending ‘non-digital’ education approaches and mobile learning applications in order to reduce inequality, spur innovative approaches to teaching and learning, and bridge formal and non-formal systems.